tvoirand/dark_side/readme.txt

 Display Sun, Earth (with longitudes and latitudes), and Moon.

-Version 0.7 of the 20181129.
+Version 0.8 of the 20181130.

 Added in this version:
-    -added geographic_to_cartesian_coords function
-    -added compute_sphere_data function
-    -added range function
+    -Planet vertices and indices creation moved inside class constructor -Planet shape now a sphere

 Todo:
-    -move cube data creation in Planet class constructor -represent spheres:
-        -change the Planet class to use sphere data (nb of vertices in display function?)
+    -get rid of gl-matrix.js dependency